 The planet Saturn showed these tendencies as he moved through Scorpio over the past two years.
 On January 26, 2017 Saturn will move into Sagittarius, the sign of choosing hope over fear.

 There will be an important Venus retrograde cycle in March and April 2017, occurring in Pisces.
 This will have us reflecting on the nature of higher love, desire, and compromise with others.
 The more we elevate our pleasure-seeking in the direction of the eternal source, the better all of our relationships will be, and the less we will seek our happiness in the approval of others.

 What does Vedic Astrology tell us about the world in which we live?

 Vedic Astrology or Jyotish (the Sanskrit word meaning the science of light) is the study of how the universe works to create beings and experiences according to their karma.
 The main Vedic astrology text reads like a manual of creation of this world, describing what it actually is and why we are here.

 One of the primary reasons our world is in such decline is because we no longer understand these spiritual truths.
 That is why I have dedicated my life and practice to teaching astrology to as many people as I can.
 It has been my experience that everyone is interested in learning astrology, once they know what it actually is.
 Many people think astrology is some kind of fortune-telling system, one more way to help us get what we want but with a mystical spin.

 Astrology is not fortune-telling.
 The planets are not just rocks moving around in the sky, somehow correlating to earthly events.
 The planets are the specific energies of creation itself.
 This means that everything falls within the scope of Vedic astrology.

 Astrology is the study of who you really are, why you are really here, and why anything is here at all.
-It answers the most fundamental questions every child (and in fact every one of us) has when they look up in the sky: “Who am I?”; “Why am I here?”; and “Why is anything here?”
+It answers the most fundamental questions every child (and in fact every one of us) has when they look up in the sky.
+These include the following.
+“Who am I?”
+“Why am I here?”
+And, “Why is anything here?”